meta-llama/llama-stack/docs/source/distributions/building_distro.md

 # Build your own Distribution

-This guide will walk you through the steps to get started with building a Llama Stack distributiom from scratch with your choice of API providers.
+This guide will walk you through the steps to get started with building a Llama Stack distribution from scratch with your choice of API providers.

 ## Llama Stack Build